govtmirror/ksnp/README.md

 ##GOALS OF THIS REPOSITORY

-- Environment for continued development
+- Continued development
 - Provide additional documentation and commenting of source files
 - Collaboration

 ##DEVELOPMENT PROJECTS

-- Add VCFs to an analysis and along with adding new SNPs
+- Add VCFs to an analysis along with adding new SNPs
 - Label and locate SNP positions by reference annotation and kmer sequence
 - Label SNPs at nodes
 - Give SNPs a quality value
 - Speed improvements
-- How does the kmer used in the assembly affect the kmer used in kSNP
-- Instead of removing conflicts change to IUPAC mixed SNP nomenclature
+- Change conflicts to IUPAC mixed SNP nomenclature
 - Remove homoplastic snps from analysis/tree building